SergeyZimakov/Vacation-326839818/README.md

   b.
 Enter to mysqlScripts.sql file

   c.
-Copy all scripts from this file and run them in MySql Workbranch
+Copy all scripts from this file and run them in MySql Workbrench

   d.
 Set MySql settings:
 - host: 'localhost',